 - Preheat oven to 375 degrees F

-- In a saucepan, heat 2 tbsp Private Reserve extra virgin olive oil over medium heat until shimmering but not smoking.
+- In a saucepan, heat 2 tablespoon Private Reserve extra virgin olive oil over medium heat until shimmering but not smoking.
 Add chopped onions (leave the sliced onions for later) and garlic and cook minutes, stirring regularly, until softened and fragrant (do not brown).

 - Add meat (ground turkey or lean ground beef).
 Break the meat up to help it brown.
 Season with salt and pepper.
 Raise heat to medium-high and cook meat until fully browned, stirring occasionally.
 If there is any fat or extra liquid at this point, carefully drain and return saucepan back to heat.